yegor256/blog/_posts/2015/oct/2015-10-13-competition-without-rules.md

 This is a **mistake**, and it causes big problems!

+{% quote Competition is inevitable in a group, especially if the group consists of creative people %}

 When a group doesn't have explicitly defined principles of survival and growth, it starts to create them **naturally**.
 When people don't know what exactly needs to be done in order to get